 - In the London boroughs of Islington, Greenwich, Hackney, Lewisham, Newham, Redbridge, Southwark, Tower Hamlets and Waltham Forest

 3. Small, quick...and transformative

 We have lots of evidence at Church Urban Fund and from elsewhere of the transformative effect of small grants.
 Relatively small sums of money, quickly targeted to an emerging opportunity or initiative can provide the impetus for significant change.

-This is not a fund for buying capital items, funding a deficit, or stretching a hard-pressed project revenue budget, nor will we fund full salaries, or work already completed.
+There are several things that this fund will not support; these are buying capital items, funding a deficit, stretching a hard-pressed project revenue budget, paying full salaries, or work already completed.
 Innovative or tried and tested methods which bring people together in the categories set out above and which are ‘good ideas’ are much more likely to receive some investment.
 No match funding is required but if you can show additional resources such as volunteer time or extra funding being drawn in, so much the better.

 Award amounts range from £250-£5000.
 It is possible to be awarded more than one grant, especially when a locality or grouping is progressing from First Encounters, to Everyday Interactions, to Civic Engagement.

 The project is set up with localism at its heart.
 Ideally we would also like each application to come through an engagement with your local Church of England parish church.
 You can contact your nearest Presence and Engagement centre for contact information for your local parish church.
 You should send a copy of the application to your nearest Presence and Engagement centre in case there is a difficulty, such as there is no parish priest currently in post.

 The Fund is particularly pleased to receive applications from people of different faith groups or none, working in partnership with people of different faiths and within the criteria.
 Funding cannot be granted to individuals.